fivetran/dbt_servicenow/README.md

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
 <!--section="servicenow_model"-->
-  - Materializes [ServiceNow staging tables](https://fivetran.github.io/dbt_servicenow/#!/overview/servicenow_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/servicenow/#schemainformation).
-These staging tables clean, test, and prepare your ServiceNow data from [Fivetran's connector](https://fivetran.com/docs/applications/servicenow_source) for analysis by doing the following:
+  - Materializes [ServiceNow staging and output models](https://fivetran.github.io/dbt_servicenow/#!/overview/servicenow_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/servicenow/#schemainformation).
+  - The staging tables clean, test, and prepare your ServiceNow data from [Fivetran's connector](https://fivetran.com/docs/applications/servicenow_source) for analysis by doing the following:
-  - Name columns for consistency across all packages and for easier analysis
+    - Renames fields for consistency and standardization.
-      - Primary keys are renamed from `id` to `<table name>_id`.
-      - Foreign key names explicitly map onto their related tables (ie `owner_id` -> `owner_user_id`).
-      - Datetime fields are renamed to `<event happened>_at`.
     - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
     - Generates a comprehensive data dictionary of your ServiceNow data through the [dbt docs site](https://fivetran.github.io/dbt_servicenow/).
-  - [Insert additional custom details here.]

-> This package does not apply freshness tests to source data due to the variability of survey cadences.
+  - The output models...

 <!--section="servicenow_model"-->
 The following table provides a detailed list of all models materialized within this package by default.